 Sores and bald patches on this horse’s face from sweet itch.

 More mane hair loss, showing bare skin.
 A few more days of rubbing and this horse’s skin could break open.
 Then the scab, rub, open sore cycle starts.

-There is also the option to add flax to your horse’s diet, some studies have suggested that the extra omega-3 fatty acids in flax really help his immune response and healing.
-(Omega-3 fatty acids are known ant-inflammatory agents).
-Check with your Veterinarian for dosages.
+- You have the option to add flax to your horse’s diet, some studies have suggested that the extra omega-3 fatty acids in flax really help his immune response and healing.
+Omega-3 fatty acids are known anti-inflammatory agents.
+Check with your veterinarian or equine nutritionist for dosages.

-As far as barn management goes, you can do a few things here, also.
-Keep your affected horses tucked away in the barn during peak midge activity hours (early morning and dusk).
-Use super fine screen around their stalls to keep the buggers away.
+- Use superfine screen around their stalls to keep the buggers out.
 Don’t forget to cover the top of the stall.
 You can also use a fan in the stall during those times of the day.